lizhj39/MNNEL-DTA/README.md

 - base_models: Functions and utility functions of the base learners.

+model_Fusion.py, model_TFusion.py, model_NHGNN.py are the original models mentioned in the paper. model_Mgragh_LSTM.py and model_TFusion_CNN.py are the models covered in Section 4.5.1 of the paper. model_Mgragh_modify.py is the model covered in Section 4.5.2 of the paper.

 - data_input: The dataset and the preprocessed pconsc4 file can be downloaded from https://drive.google.com/file/d/191QqrTDrcroRuEKYDeb1Cei2s4WLECCF/view?usp=sharing.
 The code for pconsc4 can be found at https://github.com/595693085/DGraphDTA.

 - base_models_train.py：This file instantiates three base learner classes, namely MGraphDTA, TFusionDTA, and NHGNN_DTA.
 By calling the fit function of the instance, one-click training of the model can be achieved.